FH-Inway/d365fo.tools.wikirepo/Automate-the-creation-of-bacpac-from-a-Tier-2-(MS-hosted)-environment.md

 If you want you can then upload the file to an Azure Storage (blob) account.

 We assume:
-* That you already did run the `Install-Module "Azure.Storage"` from a elevated powershell.
+* That you already did run the `Install-Module "Azure.Storage"` from an elevated powershell.

 1. Start PowerShell (Start Menu - type powershell and click enter when you see the icon marked)
 2. Run `Import-Module d365fo.tools`